 A great resource to learn more about each element is from Inter-Activ Presenting & Influencing

 There is also another tool to amplify your actual voice on LinkedIn.
 It’s worth checking out the Inbox messaging feature to record a personal message to connections.
-Recorded again only on mobile devices, recipients of messages can access on both mobile and desktop.

 With 60 seconds to record a personal message it’s a neat tool to show personality, surprise and delight, share information and have some fun.
 And don’t we all need more of the latter.